 Myth #4: An AC Should be Left to Operate All Day Long

 When you’re trying to keep your home comfortable, it’s tempting to leave the AC on day and night.
 The thing is, this will almost always result in excessive energy use as compared to triggering the AC to operate only while you’re home, which is where a programmable thermostat comes in.
-Unless temperatures outside have skyrocketed, programmed temperature shifts throughout the day can actually be very effective at keeping costs down.
+Unless temperatures outside have skyrocketed, programmed temperature shifts throughout the day can actually be very effective at keeping costs down, especially in the temperate South Jersey climate.